jesseriggs/jesseriggs.github.io/index.md

 ## Welcome to Better CoVid Tracker Pages

-Better CoVid Tracker is a project designed to deliver helpful data concerning the pandemic.
+Better CoVid Tracker is a project designed to deliver accurate and unbiased data concerning the pandemic.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown